JoelLeupp/cscollab/data_generation/README.md

 generated files are in the */output* directory:

+*/mapping*

+Files for geographical and institutional mapping:

 * geo-codes-auto.csv
 * inst-geo-map.csv
 * geo-codes.csv
 * geo-mapping.csv (final geo file with geographic information for each institution **country, region, geo-coordinates**)

+*/pid*

+Name to pid mapping from authors in csrankings:

+* authors_pid_all.csv
+* authors_pid_not_unique.csv
+* missing_authors.csv
+* authors_pid.csv

+*/dblp*

+Data extraction from the dblp xml dump:

+* authors.json
+* collabs.json
+* inproceedings.json
+* proceedings.json

+*/graph*

+Combination of dblp and csrankings in a node and edge data structure

+* node_authors.json

 ## Virtual Environment